 Minor Bathroom Renovations and Real Estate Value

-Depending on the type of home your have, you’ll either have a master bathroom attached to the master bedroom, or for homes without this, you’ll be sharing a family washroom.
+Depending on the type of home you have, you’ll either have a master bathroom attached to the master bedroom or, for homes without this, you’ll be sharing a family washroom.
 In either case, for minor renovations, it is important to think about the smaller details that give the bathroom a modern touch.
-For example, one great way to add real estate value into your home via the bathroom is by changing the faucets and lighting.
-Sure, it may seem like a minor detail, but making changes to these features not only updates the look of the home, but makes the bathroom more energy efficient, which saves money in the long term too.
+For example, one great way to add real estate value to your home via the bathroom is by changing the faucets and lighting.
+Sure, it may seem like a minor detail, but making changes to these features not only updates the look of the home but makes the bathroom more energy efficient, which saves money in the long term too.

 Midscale Bathroom Renovations

 If you have a little bit more money, a good idea for a midscale bathroom renovation that will increase your home’s value is to replace the current toilet and sink.
 Toilets from yesteryears tend to use more water per flush, which can be costly and a huge turn off if you put your house on sale.
 Sinks also can be outdated, however, not in the same way as toilets.
 If you haven’t replaced your sink in a while, there can be signs of wear and tear on it, which makes it less appealing.